Chapter 1 : The One

 After that first long conversation, we just sort of clicked.
 We began talking more frequently in classes we shared and, soon, became actual friends.

 That summer, I even got a few letters from him, and though it wasn’t much, it made me happy to know that we were friends, especially when I was dealing with Cedric’s death.
 He and I weren’t close, but I considered him a friend and I grieved for him.
+It was only after he was gone that I really realized the effect he had on the school.

 Next year was another excitement filled year with the new Defense Against the Dark Arts teacher from the Ministry of Magic, Dolores Umbridge.
 She believed in practical study of defense, but not actually practicing it firsthand.
 Because of this complete rubbish, I joined Dumbledore’s Army.
 It was a specialized defense-teaching club that was started by Harry Potter and his friends.
 We met secretly in the Room of Requirement and practiced how to best defend ourselves against dark wizards and witches.

-While joining this, Neville really surprised me.
+Also, while joining this, Neville really surprised me.
 He was never the best D.A.D.A. student, but while we were in Dumbledore’s Army, he showed serious determination and improvement.
 He practiced from start until finish of our meetings each day and if he didn’t get something by the end, he would practice at night and come back with it perfected.
 His perseverance pushed me to do better.

 Because of last year and D.A., Neville and I started spending even more time together.
 We would have study sessions.
 He would help me out in Herbology and I would teach him a little in Transfiguration, and sometimes, if we were sure we wouldn’t be caught, we tried out dueling.

 During these times alone, we talked about ourselves; our families, friends, interests, et cetera.
 This is where I learned about his mum and dad and how he had gotten to live with his horrid Grandmother Augusta, who thought he was never good enough at anything.
 It, frankly, made me sick.
-The whole story also explained his knowledge of Unforgivable curses, which he displayed impressively last year.
+The whole story also explained his knowledge of Unforgivable Curses, which he displayed impressively last year.

 We opened up with each other and it felt nice to just talk to someone and not feel judged about my half-blood heritage.
 He was, actually, intrigued by the muggle objects I talked about and I even showed him some that I had brought with me.